nbhaan/Agents-Based-Model-Simulation/README.md

 python3 make_figure.py out-file
 ```

-The out-file is the file you created using the c++ program.
+The out-file is the file you created using the C++ program.

 ### Step 7
 The .png files which will be created can be found in the same folder as the out-file.